sara-service/DSpace-Setup/README.md

 1) Block requests except for SARA Service in Apache

-Do `a2enmod authn_anon` and replace `ProxyPass /swordv2 ajp://localhost:8009/swordv2` by
+Do `sudo a2enmod authn_anon` and replace `ProxyPass /swordv2 ajp://localhost:8009/swordv2` by

 ```apache
 <Location /swordv2>